goldbach/docker-on-eb/README.md

 ## HOWTO

-This assumes you have awsebcli installed.
+This assumes you have awsebcli installed (pip install awsebcli)

     clone me